 Those with an interest in finances and mathematics who are looking to become more involved in the inner workings of a business may find themselves asking, "Is accounting a good major for me?"
-The U.S. Bureau of Labor Statistics projected the number of accounting and auditing jobs to grow by 13% over the next 10 years, and listed the median annual wage at $63,550 in May 2012—higher than the national average.1
+Both accounting and finance degrees might appeal to such individuals, and which degree to pursue could be influenced by a number of factors.
+The U.S. Bureau of Labor Statistics projects employment of accountants and auditors to grow 10% from 2016–2026, faster than the average for all occupations.1

 So is accounting a good major for you, and how do you know?
 Below, we break down what an accounting degree involves, what qualities may indicate that this is a good career path, and some common entry-level jobs in accounting.